 The ECB has published a Memorandum of Cooperation (MoC) between the ECB and competent authorities (CAs) in relation to the supervision of third-country banking groups and branches.
-The MoC's aims include to: (i) ensure cooperation by the authorities with the aim of comprehensively supervising all activities of third-country groups in the EU.
-It seeks to strengthen the supervisory framework established by the CRD and the CRR that applies to third-country groups in the Union, to prevent the circumvention of its requirements, and to prevent any detrimental impact on the financial stability of the EU; (ii) foster the supervisory framework within which the authorities cooperate and coordinate actions on credit institutions with head offices in third countries that establish one or more third-country branches in the EU; (iii) facilitate the exchange of information between the authorities on third-country groups and third-country branches, and specify the timing and means of such exchange; and (iv) facilitate the building of consensus on supervisory approaches taken by the authorities, to the extent possible.
+The MoC's aims include to: (i) ensure cooperation by the authorities with the aim that all activities of third-country groups in the EU are subject to comprehensive supervision.
+It seeks to strengthen the supervisory framework established by the CRD and the CRR that applies to third-country groups in the Union, prevent the circumvention of its requirements and prevent any detrimental impact on the financial stability of the EU; (ii) foster the supervisory framework within which the authorities cooperate and coordinate actions on credit institutions with their head office in a third country that establish one or more third-country branches in the EU; (iii) facilitate the exchange of information between the authorities on third-country groups and third-country branches, and specify the timing and means of such exchange; and (iv) facilitate the building of consensus on supervisory approaches taken by the authorities, to the extent possible.

-BCBS: Revisions to Basel Core Principles, consultation on addressing window-dressing in the G-SIB framework, and reaffirmation of expectation about Basel III implementation
+BCBS: Revisions to Basel Core Principles, consultation on addressing window-dressing in the G-SIB framework and reaffirmation of expectation about Basel III implementation

 BCBS has published a statement following a meeting to take stock of recent market developments and risks to the global banking system, and to discuss a range of policy and supervisory initiatives.
-The meeting explored the risks to and vulnerabilities of the global banking system.
-In particular, it discussed the outlook for the global banking system in the light of recent economic and financial market developments, and analysed the role of scenario analysis in assessing the resilience of banks' business models, strategies and overall risk profile on a range of plausible climate-related pathways.
-The Committee also evaluated the comments received through its consultation on revisions to the Core principles for effective banking supervision (Basel Core Principles).
+Regarding the risks and vulnerabilities to the global banking system.
+In particular, it discussed the outlook for the global banking system in the light of recent economic and financial market developments and analysed the role of scenario analysis in assessing the resilience of banks' business models, strategies and overall risk profile to a range of plausible climate-related pathways.
+The Committee also evaluated the comments received to its consultation on revisions to the Core principles for effective banking supervision (Basel Core Principles).
 The Committee approved the final revisions to the Core Principles, which draw on supervisory insights and structural changes to the banking system since the previous update in 2012.
 The final standard will be published following the International Conference of Banking Supervisors on 24-25 April 2024.

-The Committee also looked at a range of empirical analyses that highlights window-dressing behaviour by some banks in the context of the framework for global, systemically important, banks (G-SIBs).
-Such regulatory arbitrage behaviour seeks to temporarily reduce banks' perceived systemic footprint around the reference dates used for the reporting and public disclosure of the G-SIB scores, thereby risking disruption of the operations of financial markets.
+The Committee also looked at a range of empirical analyses that highlight window-dressing behaviour by some banks in the context of the framework for global systemically important banks (G-SIBs).
+Such regulatory arbitrage behaviour seeks to temporarily reduce banks' perceived systemic footprint around the reference dates used for the reporting and public disclosure of the G-SIB scores, thereby risking to disrupt the operations of financial markets.
 To that end, the Committee agreed to consult on potential measures aimed at reducing window-dressing behaviour.
-Furthermore, BCBS took stock of the implementation status of the outstanding Basel III standards, which were finalised in 2017, and discovered good but uneven progress.
+Furthermore, BCBS took stock of the implementation status of the outstanding Basel III standards, which were finalised in 2017, and discovered good but uneven implementation progress.
 Members unanimously reaffirmed their expectation of implementing all aspects of the Basel III framework in full, consistently and as soon as possible.
 They also approved a workplan for the jurisdictional assessments of the implementation of these standards as part of the Committee's Regulatory Consistency Assessment Programme.